 Consult your doctor.

 If your baby has a fever, cough, discomfort, or any other symptoms, you should consult your health care provider, says Atlanta pediatrician and American Academy of Pediatrics spokesperson Jennifer Shu, MD.
 "Ask your physician which over-the counter medication she recommends."
 If you have any questions or concerns, be sure to check with your doctor or pharmacist before giving your baby medication.
+Most over-the-counter preparations are approved for children older than 4 years of age.
 Any baby less than 3 months old with a fever should be seen by the pediatrician immediately, and should not be given any medicine before the pediatrician says to.

 Never give a child aspirin.